lucasfrsi/react-boilerplate/README.md

 ## To-dos

-- [ ] Implement Jest for testing purposes
 - [ ] Implement React Refresh and its webpack plugin (currently waiting for a  non-experimental release)
 - [ ] Browserslist is the default for webpack target, however it currently breaks page refresh on changes.
 This is an issue with webpack-dev-server that should be fixed in future releases (v4+)